paramraghavan/sparksql-awsglue/README.md

 # AWS Glue Catalog:
 WE have tons of data stored in S3, the glue helps us to add a metadata on top our S3 data.
 You can use glue crawler to perform ETL, to pull the data and create metadata in glue catalog.
 I like to use boto3 api to create glue metadata in glue catalog to map data in S3.
 This S3 data can be accessed via sql - using redshift spectrum, accesed via AWS EMR/pyspark/spark-sql, or via  Aws Athena/Mesos(the sql engine), etc.

-It easy to create table in Glue catalog, I will try and see if we can access this table mapped on S3 using sql via jupyter notebook running on a local pc - not so sure on this
+It easy to create table in Glue catalog via boto3, I will try and see if we can access this table mapped on S3 using sql via jupyter notebook running on a local pc - not so sure on this